XinyiZhangNYU/Kaggle_SVG_Midterm/README.md

 golden_generator.py The dynamic grammar and shape synthesis engine Execution Steps

+Note:train.csv is not included in this repository due to GitHub file size limits.
+Please download the official dataset from the competition page and place it in the project root directory.

 Run the Purge Script This will filter out malformed XMLs, excessively complex paths, and normalize coordinate bounds.
 Command python purge_dataset_v5.py